 Are you packing for an upcoming scout campout?
 Would you like to be prepared for anything?
 If so, great!
 You’re in the right place.
-I’ve packed for countless scout camps in the past and will be sharing with you the absolute essentials you should bring along to have a safe, dry, and enjoyable outing.
+As an Eagle Scout, I’ve packed for countless scout camps in the past and will be sharing with you the best gear to bring along for a safe, dry, and enjoyable outing. 🙂

-Before we begin, know that when packing for a Scouting camp, your backpack should weigh no more than 25% of your total body weight.
-This means that the weight of most scout’s backpacks should only range from 20-40 lbs.
-To not overload yourself, when packing for a camping trip, you’ll need to start with the essentials.
+Camp Packing Tip: Before we begin, a good rule of thumb is that when packing for a Scout camp, your backpack should weigh no more than 25% of your total body weight.
+This means that the weight of most scout’s backpacks should only range from 25-50 lbs.

 The 21 Scout Camping Essentials

-- Your Tent, Rainfly, Tent Poles, and Stakes: If you’ll be sleeping in a tent, double-check to be sure all the parts are there before driving away!
-Whenever I arrived at a scout camp to find tent parts missing, I knew I’d be in trouble.
-Don’t improvise like I had to, and just take three minutes to make sure that you’re bringing your entire tent along before leaving for the campsite.
+- A Reliable Tent — Along With Your Rainfly, Tent Poles, and Stakes: If you’ll be sleeping in a tent, double-check to be sure all the parts are there before driving away!
+Whenever I arrived at a scout camp to find tent parts missing, I knew I’d be in trouble. 🙁 Don’t improvise like I had to, and just take three minutes to make sure that you’re bringing your entire tent along before leaving for the campsite!

-- A Headlamp or Flashlight: Personally, I think that headlamps are better than flashlights for nighttime Scouting activities.
+- A Water-resistant Headlamp or Flashlight: Personally, I think that headlamps are better than flashlights for nighttime Scouting activities.
 However, you should always pack at least one light source when camping.
-If possible, bring a flashlight and headlamp.
+If possible, bring a flashlight and a headlamp (just to be extra-prepared, and b/c your buddy probably forgot theirs).

-- A Personal First-aid Kit: Personal first aid kits are useful for treating minor injuries.
-I’d recommend not purchasing a bulky box-type first aid kit, as it’ll take up a ton of space.
-If your troop has their own public first aid kit, like mine did, I’d recommend using those supplies first.
+- A Personal First-aid Kit: Personal first aid kits are something every scout should carry.
+However, I’d recommend not purchasing a bulky hard-box-type first aid kit, as it’ll take up a ton of space.
+I bought a larger first aid kit, but often took out some pieces and put them in small bags when packing for shorter, less dangerous outings.

-- A Sleeping Bag and Sleeping Mat: Being able to get a good night’s sleep will make or break your camping experience.
-Personally, I’d recommend spending a little extra for a comfortable sleeping bag and ground pad.
-In my experience, sleeping bags with armholes are the way to go!
+- A Temperature-Appropriate Sleeping Bag and Sleeping Mat: Being able to get a good night’s sleep will make or break your camping experience.
+Personally, I’d recommend spending a little extra for a comfortable sleeping bag and lightweight, collapsible ground pad (instead of a foam mat).

-- Your Scout Handbook (Keep in a watertight plastic bag): Every camp is an opportunity for you to get requirements signed off.
+- Your Scout Handbook (Keep in a watertight plastic bag): Every camp is an opportunity for you to get even more requirements signed off!
 I’d recommend always getting at least one requirement done at each camp you attend.
-Making continual progress is your best way to reach Eagle!
+Remember, making continual progress is your best strategy for becoming an Eagle Scout!

-- Your Mess Kit: Let’s face the facts, traditional scout mess kits are terrible.
+- Your Mess Kit/Cookware: Let’s face the facts, traditional scout mess kits are kinda bad.
 They take up a ton of space, you can’t cook effectively on them, and they barely hold any food.
-A dependable mess kit will make your camp eating 100x better!
+A dependable mess kit will make your camp eating 100x better, so these days I always use one that I can cook with and clean up easily! 🙂

-- Your Scout Uniform: You’ll need to wear your scout uniform while heading to camp, when raising and lowering the flag in mornings and evenings (do other troops do this?), and while returning from camp.
-Your SPL might get annoyed at you right from the start if you don’t bring your full uniform, so make sure to remember it.
+- Your Scout Uniform: You’ll need to wear your scout uniform while heading to camp, when raising and lowering the flag in mornings and evenings, and while returning from camp.
+Your SPL might get annoyed at you right from the start if you don’t bring your full uniform, so make sure to remember it (you’ve been warned)! 😉

-- A rain jacket or poncho: Getting wet on the campout is miserable, especially if you aren’t able to quickly dry off.
-Prevent this problem by packing a rain jacket or poncho.
-I’d recommend buying a quality rain jacket, as ponchos can easily tear and are less effective in strong winds.
-A good rain jacket can make a rainy campout much more comfortable, and will last for years.
+- A Hooded Rain Jacket or Poncho: Getting wet on the campout is miserable, especially if you aren’t able to quickly dry off.
+Prevent this problem by always packing a rain jacket or poncho!
+I’d recommend buying a quality rain jacket, as they’re more eco-friendly than ponchos, which can easily tear and are less effective in strong winds.

-- Clothing: As a general rule of thumb for camps lasting fewer than 8 days, pack:
+- Clothing (dry-fit or fast drying is ideal): As a general rule of thumb for camps lasting fewer than 8 days, pack:

 - Daily Clothing: